New York City Municipal Bus Accident Lawyers

 $525,000 after liability verdict – Secured for a client injured when a bus driver let him off the bus in an unsafe spot, resulting in him being struck by a passing automobile.

 $275,000 settlement – Our client was hit by a small bus while loading a flatbed truck.
 After the accident, the driver of the bus fled the scene.
-Fortunately, a fellow motorist that witnessed the accident followed the bus after it left, and the fleeing driver was stopped by the police.
+Fortunately, a fellow motorist that witnessed the accident followed the bus after it left, and the police stopped the fleeing driver.
 Our client was taken to the hospital with neck and back injuries, including herniated discs.

-Please visit our results page to see more of our successful verdicts and settlements.
+Please visit our results page for more successful verdicts and settlements.

 Contact a New York Bus Accident Lawyer Today